ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

 1. Click **Create Integration**.

 For more information about configuring a GitLab tool integration, see [Configuring GitLab](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations#gitlab).

+## I created a toolchain and the {{site.data.keyword.deliverypipeline}} service doesn't initialize.
+Why doesn't the pipeline initialization complete?
+{: troubleshoot-pipeline-initialization}
+{: troubleshoot}

+You might need to configure and save the GitHub tool integration again.

+The GitHub tool integration within your toolchain might be misconfigured, which is preventing the pipeline initialization from completing.
+{: tsSymptoms}

+An eventing problem occurred which caused the GitHub tool integration to fail.
+{: tsCauses}

+Configure and save the GitHub tool integration again:
+{: tsResolve}

+  1. On the DevOps dashboard, on the **Toolchains** page, click the toolchain that you created to open the Overview page.
+Alternatively, on the App Details page in your app, click the toolchain name.
+  1. On the card for the GitHub tool integration, click the menu to access the configuration options.
+  1. Update the settings and click **Save Integration**.
+  1. Click the card for the Delivery Pipeline tool integration to view the pipeline setup.

 ## Why can't I create a toolchain from a template that uses a private repo in a different region?